 Young Birder Scholarship

 The annual Young Birder Scholarships nurture interest in bird study and conservation among young birders.
-The 2017 scholarships will cover the full cost ($1295) of the Coastal Maine Bird Studies for Teens program at National Audubon’s Hog Island camp during the week of June 18-23, 2017.
+The BBC is pleased to announce that we will again offer two Young Birder Scholarships to nurture interest in bird study and conservation among young birders.
+The 2019 scholarships will cover the full cost ($1395) of the Coastal Maine Bird Studies for Teens program at National Audubon’s Hog Island camp on June 16-21, 2019.
 The cost includes housing, boat travel, and all meals.
-Scholarship recipients will be responsible for the cost of transportation to and from the camp.
+Scholarship recipients will be responsible for transportation costs to and from the camp.

 Scholarships are supported through the generous donations of club members.
 To donate, you can designate an amount on the “BBC Young Birder Scholarship” line on the back page of the club bulletin when you renew your membership or, especially for life members, at any other time you might wish to donate.